adrianspaulding/StudyWise/README.md

 # StudyWise
-An application design by students, for students, to aid them in their studying endeavors
+An application designed by students, for students, to aid them in their studying endeavors

 # General Thoughts and Recommendations for Programming Style